Evaluate Contaminated Land Issues with Rapid Survey Reports

 - Legal and financial liabilities: landowners and developers may face legal action and financial penalties if contamination issues are not addressed properly.
 Contaminated land can also lower property values.

-What is a contaminated land survey?
+What is a Contaminated Land Survey?

 A contaminated land survey (also known as a contaminated land risk assessment) is a structured process used to determine the potential hazards and risks associated with land that may be polluted with harmful substances.